-Use the [Pg Up] and [Pg Dn] keys to select the diagram that matches your tape controller card.
-After you have set or changed the settings, press the [F8] key to save the changes in the file TAPE.CFG.
+After you have set or changed any of the settings, press the [F8] key to save the changes in the file TAPE.CFG.
 Remember to set the jumpers and switches on your controller according to the diagram for your card.
-Figure 3-27 shows you how to set slide and rocker switches.
+Figure 3-26 shows you how to set slide and rocker switches.

-i.3 Set Up Software Configuration
+5.3 Set Up Software Configuration